kdsoup/caddiepy/README.md

 Most of the code for Caddiepy is adapted from the implementation of Caddie.
 The theory of Combinatory Automatic Differentiation is based on the paper [Combinatory Adjoints and Differentiation](https://elsman.com/pdf/msfp22.pdf) [1].

+The project is documented in the report [Application of Combinatory Automatic Differentiation in a Python Context](https://github.com/kdsoup/caddiepy/blob/main/report.pdf).

 # Setup

 To be able to run Caddiepy, the Standard ML compiler toolkit [MLKit](https://github.com/melsman/mlkit) is required.